-Juan Monje, Comunidades Community Organizer
+Juan Monje, Community Organizer

-Juan Monje, Comunidades Community Organizer
+Juan Monje, Community Organizer

 Juan

-Juan Monje works as the Comunidades community organizer focusing on outreach and community engagement within Latina/o/x communities in the Columbia River Gorge.
-He has been instrumental in building the change for communities of color in Southwest Washington, including advocating for laws that favor immigrant communities and fair representation.
+Juan Monje is a community organizer focusing on outreach and engagement with Columbia River communities.
 Juan’s strong stance against illegal contamination of natural resources and the challenges facing our rural communities with harmful fossil fuel terminals led him to volunteer and fight to close the methanol refinery in Kalama, Washington.
-In 2020, moved by the same vision, he joined Comunidades as a volunteer, where, alongside Senior Organizer Ubaldo Herández, Juan pioneered “Voces del Noroeste,” an online show featuring people fighting for social and environmental justice
+In 2020, moved by the same vision, he joined the organization Comunidades as a volunteer and helped to start “Voces del Noroeste,” an online show featuring people fighting for social and environmental justice.
+He later joined the staff of Communidades from 2021-2023 before starting his position at Columbia Riverkeeper in 2024.
+Juan serves on the One America PAC board, and participates in the Energy Justice Leadership Institute and the Grassroots Leadership Council where he lives in Vancouver, Washington.

-Juan believes it is time to advance a safer and more equitable immigration system—one that will strengthen our entire community.
+Juan has been instrumental in building the change for communities of color in Southwest Washington, including advocating for laws that favor immigrant communities and fair representation.
+He believes it is time to advance a safer and more equitable immigration system—one that will strengthen our entire community.
 He champions adult literacy programs and continuing education for Latina/o/x non-traditional students wanting to pursue higher education.

 What inspires you to do this work?